 Although corn (or maize, as it’s known throughout much of the world) is grown in nearly all 50 states, production is primarily concentrated in the northern and Midwestern states—collectively known as the U.S. Corn Belt.

-Mexico (25 percent), Japan (21 percent) and South Korea (9 percent) made up the top three U.S. corn export destinations.
+Mexico (27 percent), China and Japan made up the top three U.S. corn export destinations.

 The global corn market is increasingly competitive, and the U.S. Grains Council believes that the availability of accurate, consistent, and comparable information is in the long-term interests of all concerned.
 Improved information will facilitate increased trade – and when trade works, the world wins.